nus-cs2113-AY2324S2/ip/docs/README.md

 ### Filtering task list by keyword: `find`

-Finds the task that contains any of the given keywords
+Finds the task that contains any of the given keywords.

 Format: `find keyword`

-* The search is case-insensitive e.g. `university` will match `University`
+* The search is case-insensitive e.g. `university` will match `University`.
-* Partial words will be matched e.g. `uni` will match `University`
+* Partial words will be matched e.g. `uni` will match `University`.
-* Time frame can also be searched e.g. `7pm` will match all tasks that has a time constraint of 7pm
+* Time frame can also be searched e.g. `7pm` will match all tasks that has a time constraint of 7pm.

 Examples: